Data protection: How personal data is processed at WBS (pursuant to Article 13 DSGVO)

 - time of the server request;

-is transferred to a Google server in the US and stored there.
-Google complies with the data protection provisions of the EU-US Privacy Shield and is registered with the US Department of Commerce’s Privacy Shield program.
-In addition, we have concluded a data processing agreement with Google for the use of Google Analytics.
+is transferred to a Google server and stored there.
+We have concluded a data processing agreement with Google for the use of Google Analytics.
 This agreement serves to ensure that Google processes the data in compliance with the EU General Data Protection Regulation and to guarantee the rights of data subjects.

 This information is used to evaluate your use of this website, to compile reports on the website activities, and to perform further services linked to website and internet use for market research purposes and to tailor the design of this website.

 Google may also disclose this information to third parties if this is legally required or if third parties process this data on behalf of Google.
 Under no circumstances will your IP address be associated with any other data held by Google.
 IP addresses are anonymized so that it is not possible to attribute them to individuals (known as IP masking).